 In 2021 and 2022, the shortage of printers and printing supplies was blamed on trucking delays and a backlog at shipping ports.
 But as shipping and transportation slowly recovered, printer manufacturers faced other problems.

-A shortage of computer chips, the printed circuit boards that power electronics, has slowed the production of printers, ink, and toner.
+This year, a shortage of computer chips, the printed circuit boards that power electronics, has slowed the production of printers, ink, and toner.
 Political tensions between the United States and China have resulted in economic restrictions against Chinese chip manufacturers, leaving electronics manufacturers to look elsewhere for supplies.

 In addition, labor shortages and an absence of raw materials mean the global shortage of semiconductor computer chips will last at least until 2024.